YoungShap/devquest/README.md

 Edit and delete their own Projects.

 Admin User:
-Have all the capabilities of Dev users, plus:
+Have all the capabilities of Dev users, Admins can Edit/Delete any project no matter who added it, plus:
 Access a CRM system for managing users.
 Perform administrative tasks, such as editing, or deleting user accounts.
 View and manage User level(Change from Dev to Admin).